our-edu/new-website/README.md

-# ouredu-dashboardbe
+# ouredu-boilerplate

 ## To Run the project

-- docker network create ouredu-service-app `docker network create ouredu-service-app`
+- docker network create ouredu-service-app `docker network create ouredu-service-app-dev`
 - Copy the core/.env.example to core/.env
 - `docker-compose up` you may need to use `sudo`
 #### IF You are running multiple projects make sure to change the services ports in every project to avoid conflicts with others services running